How to Choose a Phono Cartridge for Your Turntable

 If the resonance frequency is too low (below 7 Hz), the system may become susceptible to record warps, footfalls, and other low-frequency disturbances.
 If the resonance is too high (above 12 Hz), audible coloration and tracking errors can occur, particularly with challenging recordings.

-Matching compliance to tonearm effective mass is therefore critical:
+Matching cartridge compliance to tonearm effective mass is therefore critical:

 • Heavy-mass tonearms pair best with low-compliance cartridges.